Gastric Mucin

 What is the recommended dosage of Gastric Mucin?

-Does Gastric Mucin interact with medications?
+Does Gastric Mucin interact with any medications?

 References(2 citations)